hana-yori-dango/burogu/content/2023-03-25-python-setup.md

 tags = ["python", "setup", "tldr"]
 +++

-Here are my go-to tools & libraries for `Python`.
+Here are my go-to tools & libraries for Python.

 <!-- more -->